What are personal injury compensation claims? Everything you need to know

 2. Workplace injury claims

-Employers have a statutory duty under the Health and Safety at Work Act 1974 to protect employees from foreseeable harm.
+Employers must follow the Health and Safety at Work Act 1974.
+This law requires employers to protect employees from harm.
 Claims may involve:

 • Unsafe working conditions